rajat-singh-mahalawet/Apex-Class-Singleton/README.md

 The Singleton design pattern allows Apex code to repeatedly reference an object instance in an optimal manner, whilst mitigating the impact of governor limits.

 In order to implement a Singleton pattern in Apex, the class must instantiate only a single instance and be globally accessible.
-It is implemented by:
+It is implemented by

 Creating a class with a method that creates a new instance of the class if it doesn't already exist If it already exists, then simply return a reference to that object